 It is not a good feeling when you take clothes out of the dryer and they’re all stuck together.
 A really helpful way to avoid static cling on your clothing is to toss in a ball of aluminum foil the next time you load the dryer.
 This will help reduce static cling.

 Reduce your ironing time by placing a sheet of aluminum foil under the ironing board.
 Since aluminum foil reflects heat, you can iron both sides in one go.
 This is a quick and easy way to save time when you have a lot of clothes to iron.

 You do not have to use a brush to clean the grease on your grill or under your stovetop.
 You can ball up some aluminum foil and remove the sticky grease.

 You can also use aluminum foil to scrub pots and pans.
 However, do not try this trick on any pans with a non-stick coating.

 When baking a pie, the crust gets burned during the final minutes.
 You can avoid this by using aluminum foil.
 All you have to do is cover the crust in the final minutes of baking for your crust to not get browned or burned.

 Aluminum foil can be especially useful when painting.
 Instead of using tape to cover fixtures like doorknobs, you can wrap up aluminum foil around the fixtures to keep the paint away.
 They can also be used in art projects where you can use them for origami and DIY artwork.

 Keep the Oven Clean

-Aluminum foil is one of the most recyclable materials that we use on a regular basis.
-In a matter of only 60 days, it’s possible for your recycled aluminum to be back to new and sitting on the store shelf.
+Aluminum foil is one of the most recyclable materials that we use regularly.
+In only 60 days, your recycled aluminum can be back to new and sitting on the store shelf.

-Just make sure that you clean the foil or separate it from any other material before you try to bring it to the recycling center or it’ll just end up in the trash.
+Just make sure that you clean the foil or separate it from any other material before you bring it to the recycling center, or it’ll end up in the trash.